zippy/ceptr/README.md

 # ceptr

-Ceptr provides a new computing stack for semantic self-describing data, and protocols.
+Ceptr provides a new computing stack for semantic self-describing data and protocols, which enables a new kind recomposable medium for distributed social computing.

 ## Installation